Autonomous Vehicle Insurance: How Self-Driving Cars Will Change Coverage

 Data System What It Captures Role in Fault Determination

-EDR (Event Data Recorder) Speed, braking, steering input, airbag status Standard since 2026 mandate; reconstructs crash dynamics
+EDR (Event Data Recorder) Speed, braking, steering input, airbag status Captures pre-crash data; key baseline for fault analysis

-DSSAD AV system status, mode transitions, decision logs Required for Level 3+ in China; reveals handover failures
+DSSAD AV system status, mode transitions, decision logs Required for Level 3+ in key markets; reveals handover failures

 DMS (Driver Monitoring System) Gaze direction, drowsiness, distraction scores Key for Level 2–3 accountability; did the driver disengage?